Mary O'Grady

 Mary Anastasia O'Grady is an American editor involved in several controversial articles, and columnist who works for The Wall Street Journal.
 She has, also, been a member of The Wall Street Journal editorial board since 2005.
 She writes predominantly on Latin America and is a co-editor of the Index of Economic Freedom.
 She is a recipient of the Bastiat Prize.

-Biography

 Education

 A 1975 graduate of Guilford (CT) Senior High School, O'Grady earned a bachelor's degree in English from Assumption College and later received an MBA from Pace University in financial management.

 Career

 Before her work for The Wall Street Journal (WSJ), she was an options strategist for Advest, Thomson McKinnon Securities then Merrill Lynch, where she worked for 10 years.

 In August 1995, O'Grady joined WSJ and later became a senior editorial page writer for the journal in December 1999.
 In November 2005, she was appointed as a member of WSJ's editorial board.

 She is also editor of "The Americas," a weekly column that appears every Monday and deals with politics, economics and business in Latin America and Canada while also serving as a member of the board of directors at Liberty Fund.